Curtis-Pollard-II/fs-journal/quizzes/week01.md

 <!-- enter you answer in the space below -->
 ```

+selector {property: value;}
 ```

 **7.** What property would you change if you wanted to make a font **Bold**?
 <!-- enter you answer in the space below -->
 ```
+b tag in html around the text you want bold
 ```

 **8.** In what tag does the majority of your code belong?
 <!-- enter you answer in the space below -->
 ```
+body
 ```

 **9.** What three tags can be used to make lists (not list items)?
 <!-- enter you answer in the space below -->
 ```
+ul (unordered list)  ol (ordered list)  dl (definition list)
 ```

 **10.** Define the display `:flex property:`
 <!-- enter you answer in the space below -->
 ```
+flex stretches content to fill the row or column.
 ```

 **11.** What `CSS` properties affect the size of a box model?
 <!-- enter you answer in the space below -->
 ```
+height and width
 ```